RohitJaiswalRJ/MyPythonProjects/Railway_Seating_Arrangement/README.txt

 Akash and Vishal are quite fond of travelling.
 They mostly travel by railways.
 They were travelling in a train one day and they got interested in the seating arrangement of their compartment.
-The compartment looked something like - https://letsupgrade.in/projectIMages/train.jpg
+The compartment looked something like - (See the image in the repository)

 So they got interested to know the seat number facing them and the seat type facing them.
 The seats are denoted as follows :